Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your school may accept credit cards — but watch out for extra fees.

-Checks are a mainstay — but can you pay with a credit card?
+It’s common to pay for college tuition with a check — but can you pay with a credit card?

 The answer: It depends on your school.
 Here’s what to look out for when considering paying with plastic.

-Can you pay for college with a credit card?
+Can you pay tuition with a credit card?

-Unfortunately, a good number of them will add a 2% to 3% surcharge for the convenience.
-While that doesn’t sound like much, it could hurt: On a $5,000 tuition bill, you could pay around $150 just in credit card fees.
+- Credit card fees.
+Unfortunately, many schools will add a 2% to 3% surcharge when you use a credit card for school tuition.
+While that doesn’t sound like much, it can hurt: On a $5,000 tuition bill, you could pay around $150 just in credit card fees.

 Why your college adds a credit card surcharge

 It’s usually free for consumers to pay with a credit card.
-But anyone accepting a credit card payment must pay a fee of 2% to 3% of the purchase to their bank.
+But anyone accepting a credit card payment must pay a fee of 2% to 3% of the purchase to their credit card processor.

-This includes your school, which could end up as millions of dollars in credit card fees for high-cost tuition.
-Rather than eat these fees, your college may pass them on to you.
+This includes your school, which could rack up millions of dollars in credit card fees for high-cost tuition.
+Rather than eat these fees, your university may pass them on to you.

-- You’re trying to meet your credit card’s minimum spend for a signup bonus.
-Many signup bonuses require a minimum spending of thousands of dollars.
-Because college tuition is a significant expense, using your card to pay for it could help get you closer to a bonus.
-Just make sure that credit card fees don’t eat up what you’ll earn in cash back, points or miles.
+Many card signup bonuses require a minimum spend of thousands of dollars.
+By paying your tuition, you can easily clear the signup bonus requirements.
+Just make sure credit card fees don’t eat up what you’ll earn in cash back, points or miles.